lk2023060901/cmake-tutorials/README.md

 This is a CMake tutorials repository.
 You can find some CMake useful information.
 For example, build a executable program, static library, find library and so on.
 That's be fun.
-Welcome to study ing here.
+Welcome to studying here.